-Guardians - Orioles Prediction, Odds, Pick, How To Watch
+Guardians - Orioles Prediction, Odds, Pick, How To watch

 Why The Guardians Could Cover The Spread

-This series may be a battle of speed and the bullpens.
-The Guardians sit fourth in the majors with 46 stolen bases this year.
-Leading the way for the team has been Myles Straw, who has ten stolen basses in the year.
-While he has speed, his defense has waned from his Gold Glove standard.
-While Straw has hits in four straight games, he has struggled at the plate this month.
-He is hitting just .182 this month with a .263 on-base percentage.
-He also has lost some of that speed from early in the season, stealing just two bases this month.
+This series has been much better for Miles Straw.
+Straw has three hits in the series, including a double, and now has hits in six straight games.
+That is a marked improvement for Straw who has seen both his defense wane from his Gold Glove standard, and his hitting becomes an issue.
+He is hitting just .203 this month with a .273 on-base percentage.
+He also has lost some of that speed from early in the season, stealing just two bases this month, and not even making an attempt in his last 11 games.

-One of the hottest bats on the team over the last week has belonged to Josh Naylor.
-Naylor is hitting just .257 in the last month but has driven in 17 runs while hitting four home runs.
-The last week has seen him hitting .333, but while getting on base plenty, he has not scored a run.
-The Guardians do not need a ton of run support due to their bullpen this year.
-The Guardians are first in the majors with 20 saves on the season.
-Seventeen of those belong to Emmanuel Chase, who in 25 innings of work has a 3.60 ERA.
-The bullpen as a whole sits with a 3.12 ERA this year, fourth in the majors.

-Hoping to get the game to the bullpen with the lead today will be Logan Allen.
-Allen has started six games on the season and is 1-2 with a 3.31 ERA.
-His last start saw him give up four runs, three earned, on seven hits in six innings.
-This year he has given up at least one run in every start, with two outings of two runs, and two of three earned runs.
-He has been a serviceable pitcher this year, but not stellar.
+While Straw has been providing hits over the last week, so had Josh Naylor.
+Naylor is hitting .333 in his last six games with a .429 on-base percentage.
+Naylor is now hitting .260 on the month with an on-base percentage of .313.
+He has been consistently driving in runs as well.
+Yesterday he drove in two runs and now has 19 on the month.
+Helping keep leads in the right hands as of late has been Eli Morgan.
+Morgan has a 1.57 ERA this year in 23 innings of work.
+The last week has been stellar for him, as he had pitched in three games, going three innings, and giving up just one hit.

+The Guardians will send Shane Bieber to the mound today.
+He has a 4-3 record with a 3.04 ERA but had a better May than April.
+This month he is 2-2 with a 2.97 ERA.
+He has given up two or fewer runs while going at least six innings in four of his five starts this month.

 Why The Orioles Could Cover The Spread

-The Orioles are fifth in the league in stolen bases with 45 this season, one behind the Guardians.
-Leading the way for them is the combination of Jorge Mateo and Cedric Mullins.
-Mateo has 15 stolen bases so far this year, including five this month.
-The problem is it is very hard to steal bases when you are not on base.
-Mateo has an OBP this month of just .163 with a batting average of .120.
-He has been struggling to make contact all month long.
-This month he has just nine hits, only one for extra bases, four walks, and 24 strikeouts.

-Cedric Mullins is second on the team in stolen bases with 13 this year, but he has only stolen two this month.
-He is hitting just .277 on the month with a .340 on-base percentage.
+The Orioles just lost one of their major offensive pieces to the IL.
+Cedric Mullins is second on the team in stolen bases with 13 this year and is tenth in the majors with 39 RBIs.
+He was hitting .271 on the month with a .346 on-base percentage.
 Mullins also has 18 RBIS and five home runs this month.
-He has struggled over the last week though, he has just one hit in his last five games.
-While Mullins has struggled over the last week, Austin Hays has not.
-In his last six games, he is hitting.391 with two doubles, a triple, a home run, and six RBIs.

-Tyler Wells will be heading to the mound today for the Orioles.
-He is 3-1 so far on the season with a 3.47 ERA.
-What has been impressive with Wells has been his .84 WHIP on the season.
-In the last two games, he has struggled to give up home runs though.
-Last time out he gave up three, and two the time before that.
-As long as he keeps the ball in the yard, he should be able to hand over the ball to the bullpen to take it home.
+Mullins was a major piece of the offense that will have to be replaced.

+Anthony Santander will be looking to be a major part of that replacement for the Orioles.
+Santander has six hits in the series so far, while driving in three runs, and scoring another two.
+Even more impressive is four of the six hits have been for extra bases, with three doubles and a triple to his credit.
+Santander is having a great month so far.
+He is hitting .344 on the month with a .432 on-base percentage.
+This month he has driven in 20 runs, with seven doubles, a triple, and six home runs.

+The Orioles will have a new starter on the mound today.
+This was the spot in the rotation for Grayson Rodriguez, but after his last start, he was sent down to Triple-A. Regardless of who makes the start today, he will have a solid bullpen backing them up.
 The Oriole’s bullpen is also one of the best.
-Their 3.07 ERA on the year is second in all of the majors.
-That is led by Yennier Cano and Felix Bautista.
-Cano has a .98 ERAS with four saves, while Bautista has 13 saves and a 1.38 ERA.
+Their 3.15 ERA on the year is fourth in all of the majors.
+That is led by Jennifer Cano and Felix Bautista.
+Cano has a .93 ERA with four saves, while Bautista has 14 saves and a 1.33 ERA.

 Final Guardians-Orioles Prediction & Pick